projecttwocooltoquit/mothershipsquadgoals/README.md

     - Javascript
     - Sql
     - NodeJs
+    - Handlebars

 # Description

-This browser application allows a user select a team of superheroes depending on a common characteristic, ie: strength, inteligence, or speed.
+This browser application allows a user select a superheroe depending on a characteristic, ie: strength, inteligence, or speed.

 Upon accessing the web application, the user is taken to a login screen.
 If they are a first time user, they can click the link underneath the login form to sign up.

-Once they have successfully signed in they can view their chosen squad, chose a new one or battle another group.
+Once they have successfully signed in they can view their chosen hero, chose a new one, or battle a randomly generated hero.

+Battle take place on the battle page and once there, users can pit their superhero against another to see who will win.
+The fighting is turn based and is generated quickly.
+If the user's hero wins, they will recieve a point that will be saved and can be viewed on the teampage.

 # Setup/Installation Requirements

-The application can be accessed at
+The application can be accessed at http://herobattle.herokuapp.com/

 # Known Bugs